-Trip Leaders must meet with the school's trip manager and follow the guidance given on the checklist generated specifically for their trip.
-This must include submission of both the Costings and Finance and Insurance Checklists, before authorization is granted.
+Trip Leaders must meet with the School's Trip Manager and follow the guidance given on the checklist generated specifically for their trip.

-A folder for the trip will be created by the trip manager containing all the relevant paperwork required for the trip and detailed instructions on what they need to do prior to approval.
+A folder for the trip will be created by the Trip Manager containing all the relevant paperwork required for the trip along with the trip checklist.

-Risk assessments must be approved by Trips Manager.
-Generic risk assessments are available on SharePoint and will be collated in the trip folder by the trip manager.
+Risk assessments must be approved by the Trip Manager.
+Generic risk assessments are available on SharePoint and will be collated in the trip folder by the Trip Manager.
 These need to be tailored to fit the exact requirements of the trip in question and to be signed and dated by all staff members on the trip.
 Electronic typed signatures are acceptable.

-A full written Risk Assessment is required for all visits (use the forms provided in the Staff reference area/Trips Manager folder).
+A full written Risk Assessment is required for all visits (templates are provided in the Staff Reference Area/Trips Manager folder).
 The Risk Assessment must:

 - a) Identify specific hazards/risks

 - b) State who is at risk

 - c) Set out measures to control / minimize the risk

-- d) Calculate the estimated Risk Rating

-- e) Set out the emergency procedure to be followed
+d) Set out the emergency procedure to be followed